yell0w4x/english-stuff/readme.md

-English words, idioms, phrasal verb and etc. list with russian translation mostly taken from 10 seasons of Friends NBC series.
+English words, idioms, phrasal verbs and etc. list with russian translation mostly taken from 10 seasons of Friends NBC series.